amaranth-lang/amaranth/docs/reference.rst

 Source locations
 ================

-Many functions and methods in Amaranth take the :pc:`src_loc_at=0` keyword argument.
+Many functions and methods in Amaranth take the :py:`src_loc_at=0` keyword argument.
 These language constructs may inspect the call stack to determine the file and line of its call site, which will be used to annotate generated code when a netlist is generated or to improve diagnostic messages.

 Some call sites are not relevant for an Amaranth designer; e.g. when an Amaranth language construct is called from a user-defined utility function, the source location of the call site within this utility function is usually not interesting to the designer.
-In these cases, one or more levels of function calls can be removed from consideration using the :pc:`src_loc_at` argument as follows (using :meth:`Shape.cast` to demonstrate the concept):
+In these cases, one or more levels of function calls can be removed from consideration using the :py:`src_loc_at` argument as follows (using :meth:`Shape.cast` to demonstrate the concept):

 .. testcode::